North by Northeast: History

 A film festival was added in 2001, screening primarily music-related features, documentaries and shorts.
 NXNE Film has screened films by directors such as Stewart Copeland (of rock band The Police), Don Letts, Guy Maddin, and Rob Heydon, and has hosted many world premieres, including Bruce McDonald's Broken Social Scene concert film, This Movie Is Broken, in 2010.
 Michael Tanner was the director of the festival. from 2007 to 2014.

 In 2013, NXNE added comedy as a fourth stream, formally recognizing the growing number of standup, sketch, and improvisatory comics taking part in the festival since 2010.
 NXNE also added art as its fifth stream that year. including exhibits, projections, installations, performances and an art fair.

 In 2014, NXNE marked its 20th consecutive year with over 1,000 music performers and an overall attendance of 350,000.
 The 2015 edition of NXNE ran for five days, June 17–21.

-In 2016, under the direction of Michael Hollett, the festival organizers changed the format, concentrating more highly attended performances in a large venue in the Port Lands area, at 51 Commissioners St. The festival also added a video gaming component, and gaming was among the topics discussed at the one day Interactive conference at Ryerson University.
-As well as live music.
+In 2016, under the direction of Michael Hollett, the festival organizers changed the format, with the goal of concentrating more highly attended performances in a large venue in the Port Lands area, at 51 Commissioners St. This concept ultimately alienated dedicated NXNE attendees - and proved to be an unsuccessful pilot project.

+Following the trial of the Portlands concept, the festival returned to Yonge-Dundas Square (now Sankofa Square) and Clubland format.
+In addition to returning to their previously successful format, the festival also added a video gaming component, and gaming was among the topics discussed at the one day Interactive conference at Ryerson University.
 Yonge Dundas Square provided festival-goers the chance to play on a giant screen and to compete against each other with live play-by-play commentary.